fespinoza/LinkedIdeas/README.md

 - [x] draw canvas
 - [x] accept click
+- [x] draw a string in a certain position on click
 - [ ] create text field and focus on it
 - [ ] accept 'escape' key to cancel
 - [ ] accept enter and just render as text